-A History Research Sub-Group of Unlocking Warwick volunteers is examining the archives at the County Records Office in Priory Park.
+A History Research Sub-Group of Unlocking Warwick has been examining the archives at the County Records Office in Priory Park.

 There is a wealth of material there, carefully managed by the Heritage and Culture Warwickshire team, who can help visitors find documents in the Search Room.

 A particularly useful resource is the archive of the Warwick Advertiser (now the Courier) which gave extensive accounts of hearings in the Court House.
 We have found some interesting reports from the mid-19th century, which reveal the social conditions of the time.